Najjad/StratMiner/README.md

 Ravencoin - RVN
 ```

+This program was designed to be aplicable to nearly all cryptocurrencies, the reason it is only compatible with Ravencoin so far is time constraints.

 ### Branches labeled by Coin letters (BTC, RVN, ETH, etc.)
 ### Branches contain download for each version of program
 ### You can find the list of branches at the top left of this repository